Class TestSplitLogger

 test5

-public void test5()test lazy evaluation. the slow functionnap()
+public void test5()test lazy evaluation. the slow functionnap()will only run if the log level isFINEST. -

 main